-- Played with in the Pokémon anime.
+- Played with in the Pokémon: The Series anime.
 While the hero cast aren't immune to cartoon injuries, a lot of suspense in the show is reliant on their supposed inability to perform the same Toon Physics as Team Rocket.
 One episode had the trio fall down a cliff in a manner reminiscent of a Road Runner cartoon, Ash even comments on this like he expects them to return fine and dandy later on.
 When one of the protagonists almost did the same seconds after, it was totally Played for Drama.
-For extra insult she even suffered a Thundershock from a random Pokemon while clinging for her life, again completely dramaticallynote .
-Subverted utterly and completely in Sun and Moon: The Series where practically every main character falls victim to slapstick or Super-Deformed antics due to the more comical nature of the era.
+For extra insult she even suffered a Thundershock from a random Pokémon while clinging for her life, again completely dramaticallynote .
+Averted entirely in Sun & Moon where practically every main character falls victim to slapstick or Super-Deformed antics due to the more comical nature of the era.

 - Ranma ½: The two elder Tendo sisters often come through the most insane of occurrences with hardly a scratch, though for very different reasons.
 For Kasumi it's that she's such a Nice Girl that there seems to be an unspoken taboo for harming her.
-Even when she gets taken over by an oni that can only be removed by knocking her unconscious, no one can bring themselves to do it, and so endure the "evil" actions she commits while possessed.
+Even when she gets taken over by an oni that can only be removed by knocking her unconscious, no one can bring themselves to do it (outside of Ranma, and he gets shouted down by her overprotective father), and so endure the "evil" actions she commits while possessed.
 For Nabiki it's often that she's manipulating the participants and has been known to sow wanton destruction simply for her own entertainment, and so makes a point to be somewhere else when the violence starts, thus never paying the price for her actions.

 - In the 90's anime of Sailor Moon, the Outer Senshi (Uranus, Neptune, Pluto and Saturn) are a lot more dignified and sophisticated than the Inners.
 The Outers don't Face Fault, or Sweat Drop or have Wild Take reactions like the Inners.
 Is not quite the case in the original manga and, to a lesser extent, Sailor Moon Crystal.